Possible connection between the reflection symmetry and existence of equatorial circular orbit: Observational prospects and possible constraints

 \section{Observational prospects and possible constraints}

-We explore a possible connection between the \ES~and equatorial circular orbits, and arrive at the conclusion that \textit{it is not possible to find ``small oscillation" solution under a perturbation in the $z-$direction around a circular orbit in general.} The parameters which break the reflection symmetry will engineer to elevate the orbit from equatorial plane and boosts it with a force.
-However, if you assume these parameters are small enough, we can still naively assume the orbits to be equatorial and still perform some astrophysical calculations \cite{Mukherjee:2020how}.
-Nonetheless, this would introduce a test-bed to execute several observational expedition to confirm the existence of stable orbits and \ES.
-In fact, the observation of stable circular equatorial orbit will be a tell-tale signature of the presence of reflection symmetry or a very mild violation of it.
-For the present purpose, we outline few of such examples where the violation of \ES~may be detectable by observation.
+We explore a possible connection between the \ES~and equatorial circular orbits and arrive at the conclusion that in the absence of the equatorial reflection symmetry circular orbit can not exist on the equatorial plane.
+The parameters which break the reflection symmetry will engineer to elevate the orbit from the equatorial plane and boost it with a force.
+However, if we assume these parameters are small enough, we can still naively assume the orbits to be equatorial and still perform some astrophysical calculations \cite{Mukherjee:2020how}.
+Nonetheless, this would introduce a test bed to execute several observational expeditions to confirm the existence of stable orbits and \ES.
+In fact, the observation of stable circular equatorial orbit will be a telltale signature of the presence of reflection symmetry or a very mild violation of it.
+For the present purpose, we outline a few such examples where the violation of \ES~may be detectable by observation.
+For other theoretical and observable impacts, check Refs. \cite{Cunha:2018uzc, Chen:2020aix, Aelst:2020zvf}.